mpenet/ex/README.md

 inspired by [catch-data](https://github.com/gfredericks/catch-data),
-the implementation is slightly different, we dont catch Throwable, we instead generate a catch clause on clj `ex-info` and generate a cond that tries to match ex-data with the :type key using, which arguably is closer to what you (or I?) would write by hand in that case.
+the implementation is slightly different, we dont catch Throwable, we instead generate a catch clause on clj `ex-info` and generate a cond that tries to match ex-data with the :type key using `isa?` with our hierarchy, which arguably is closer to I would write by hand in that case.

 ``` clj